Emanuelle Felberk

 Emanuelle Felberk (born 19 October 2007) is a Brazilian rhythmic gymnast.
-She represents her country in international competitions.
+She represents Brazil in international competitions.

 Career

 In 2017, aged 10, Emanuelle was called up for the Pan American Club Championships in Rosario.
 The following year she was the national champion in the children category, also winning in free-hands and clubs, getting silver with ball and bronze with rope.
 In October she competed in the South American Championships in the pre-junior category, winning gold in teams, silver in the All-Around and bronze with hoop.

+Junior

 In 2021, as a junior, she got bronze in the All-Around and with clubs, silver with ribbon at the Brazilian Championships.
 In November Emanuelle won gold in teams, along Maria Eduarda Alexandre and Isadora Oliveira, and silver with ball at the South American Championships.
 At the 2022 Junior Pan American Championships in Rio de Janeiro, Brazil, she won silvers in teams and was 7th with hoop.